GJGITH/Hello-world/README.md

 # Hello-world
 say hi
-This is my frist repository
+This is my first repository